Neutron-star seismology with realistic, finite-temperature nuclear matter: Conclusions

 \section{Conclusions}

-We have explored how realistic, finite-temperature nuclear matter enters the computation of neutron-star oscillation modes.
+In this paper, we have calculated the oscillation spectra of neutron stars subject to finite-temperature nuclear matter, implementing a realistic, tabulated equation of state.
+We discussed how realistic, finite-temperature nuclear matter enters the computation of neutron-star oscillation modes.
 In paying close attention to the thermodynamics, we have illustrated the implicit assumptions with one-parameter (barotropic) matter models; zero temperature $T = 0$ and the particle species maintaining chemical equilibrium $\mu_\Delta = 0$.
 These assumptions will not hold for dynamical situations, such as oscillating neutron stars, proto-neutron stars and during compact-binary coalescences.

 With a view to constructing realistic neutron-star models, we have focused our attention on three-parameter equations of state, which represents the present state of the art in nuclear astrophysics.
 With these equations of state, the stellar material can support entropy and composition gradients, giving rise to low-frequency \textit{g}-mode oscillations.